stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Aggregated Claims that are asserted by a Claims Provider other than the Open ID Provider but are returned by Open ID Provider.

 See the [link](http://openid.net/specs/openid-connect-core-1_0.html#AggregatedDistributedClaims) for further details.
 See the [link](http://openid.net/specs/openid-connect-core-1_0.html#AggregatedExample) for an example of aggregated claims.

 **Distributed Claims**
 Distributed Claims are claims that are asserted by a Claims Provider other than the Open ID Provider but are returned as references by the Open ID Provider.

 See the [link](http://openid.net/specs/openid-connect-core-1_0.html#AggregatedDistributedClaims) for further details.
-See the [link](http://openid.net/specs/openid-connect-core-1_0.html#AggregatedExample) for an example of aggregated claims.
+See the [link](http://openid.net/specs/openid-connect-core-1_0.html#DistributedExample) for an example of distributed claims.
-*Normal Claims MUST be supported.
-Support for Aggregated Claims and Distributed Claims is OPTIONAL.

 ## 4.2.
 Declaring Claims